dnanexus/pindel/Readme.md

            computational cost and memory requirements increase, as does the rate of false positives.
 1=128, 2=512, 3=2,048, 4=8,092, 5=32,368, 6=129,472, 7=517,888, 8=2,071,552, 9=8,286,208. (maximum 9, default
-           4)
+           5)

            -w/--window_size
-           for saving RAM, divides the reference in bins of X million bases and only analyzes the reads that belong in the current bin, (default 5 (=5 million))
+           for saving RAM, divides the reference in bins of X million bases and only analyzes the reads that belong in the current bin, (default 10 (=10 million))

            -e/--sequencing_error_rate
-           the expected fraction of sequencing errors (default 0.01)
+           the expected fraction of sequencing errors (default 0.03)

-           -E/--sensitivity
-           Pindel only reports reads if they can be fit around an event within a certain number of mismatches.
-If the fraction of sequencing errors is 0.01, (so we'd expect a total error rate of 0.011 since on average 1 in 1000 bases is a SNP) and pindel calls a deletion, but there are 4 mismatched bases in the new fit of the pindel read (100 bases) to the reference genome, Pindel would calculate that with an error rate of 0.01 (=0.011 including SNPs) the chance that there are 0, 1 or 2 mismatched bases in the reference genome is 90%.
-Setting -E to .90 (=90%) will thereforethrow away all reads with 3 or more mismatches, even though that means that you throw away 1 in 10 valid reads.
-           Increasing this parameter to say 0.99 will increase the sensitivity of pindel though you may get more false positives, decreasing the parameter ensures you only get very good matches but pindel may not find as many events. (default 0.95)

            -u/--maximum_allowed_mismatch_rate
-           Only reads with more than this fraction of mismatches than the reference genome will be considered as harboring potential SVs.
+           Only reads with no less than this fraction of mismatches than the reference genome will be considered. (default 0.05)
-           (default 0.02)

-           -n/--NM
-           the minimum number of edit distance between reads and reference genome (default 2). reads at least NM edit distance (>= NM) will be realigned

-           -r/--report_inversions (provided by DNANEXUS APP INPUTS)
+           -r/--report_inversions
            report inversions (default true)

-           -t/--report_duplications (provided by DNANEXUS APP INPUTS)
+           -t/--report_duplications
            report tandem duplications (default true)

-           -l/--report_long_insertions (provided by DNANEXUS APP INPUTS)
+           -l/--report_long_insertions
            report insertions of which the full sequence cannot be deduced because of their length (default true)

-           -k/--report_breakpoints (provided by DNANEXUS APP INPUTS)
+           -k/--report_breakpoints
            report breakpoints (default true)

-           -s/--report_close_mapped_reads (provided by DNANEXUS APP INPUTS)
+           -s/--report_close_mapped_reads
            report reads of which only one end (the one closest to the mapped read of the paired-end read) could be mapped. (default false)

-           -S/--report_only_close_mapped_reads (provided by DNANEXUS APP INPUTS)
+           -S/--report_only_close_mapped_reads
            do not search for SVs, only report reads of which only one end (the one closest to the mapped read of the paired-end read) could be mapped (the output file can then be used as an input file for another run of pindel, which may save size if you need to transfer files).
            (default false)

-           -I/--report_interchromosomal_events (provided by DNANEXUS APP INPUTS)
-           search for interchromosomal events.
-Note: will require the computer to have at least 4 GB of memory (default true)

-           -C/--IndelCorrection
-           search for consensus indels to correct contigs (default false)

-           -N/--NormalSamples
-           Turn on germline filtering, less sensistive and you may miss somatic calls (default false)

-           -b/--breakdancer (provided by DNANEXUS APP INPUTS)
+           -b/--breakdancer
            Pindel is able to use calls from other SV methods such as BreakDancer to further increase sensitivity and specificity.
            BreakDancer result or calls from any methods must in the format:
            ChrA LocA stringA ChrB LocB stringB other

-           -j/--include
-           If you want Pindel to process a set of regions, please provide a bed file here: chr start end

-           -J/--exclude
-           If you want Pindel to skip a set of regions, please provide a bed file here: chr start end

            -a/--additional_mismatch
            Pindel will only map part of a read to the reference genome if there are no other candidate positions with no more than the specified number of mismatches position.
-The bigger the value, the more accurate but less sensitive. (minimum value 1, default value 1)
+The bigger tha value, the more accurate but less sensitive. (default value 1)

            -m/--min_perfect_match_around_BP
            at the point where the read is split into two, there should at least